Skip to main content

 3. DNS Performance: Resolution latency (p50/p99), QPS Capacity

-4. Resource Usage: CNI overhead on CPU/Memory
+4. Resource Usage: CNI CPU/memory overhead

-Run all scenarios:
+Run all scenarios at once:

 ./scripts/benchmarks/cni-benchmark/run-all-scenarios.sh